-Students are billed for tuition and other semester expenses at the beginning of the semester and may arrange to pay their accounts in one of the following ways:
+Students are billed for tuition and other semester expenses (i.e. fees, room, board, etc.) at the beginning of the semester and may arrange to pay their accounts in one of the following ways:

-Plan 1 - Pay your account in full by the due date for each semester which is two weeks prior to the first course in each semester.
+Plan 1- Pay your account in full by the due date for each semester located on your bill.
 Your statement includes total semester charges minus confirmed financial aid.

-Plan 2 - You may set up a payment plan (to pay in full or monthly) using your bank account (savings or checking) or credit card with Nelnet Business Solutions (NBS).
+Plan 2 - You may set up a payment plan (to pay in full or monthly) using your bank account (savings or checking) or credit card with LBC's payment plan provider.
 Enrollment and service fees may apply.
-Visit the Student Portal and review the information under "Paying Your Bill."
+Visit the Student Portal and review the information under Statement and Billing Information.
 Before you begin, you will need to collect the following information:

-- Student Name - Student ID Number found below the date on your statement - Balance due found on your statement.
-Note if you have an existing payment plan with Nelnet Business Solutions (NBS), scheduled future payments are not reflected on the statement.
-Deduct these future payments from your statement balance before submitting a payment for any new balances. - · Your financial information (Credit Card or Bank Account).
-Go to the Student Portal / "Paying your bill". - Returning users should use the same login from previous semesters. - New users should follow the prompts to sign up. - Balance must be paid in full before beginning a new term.
+- Student Name - Student ID Number found below the date on your statement - Balance due found on your statement. - Your financial information (Credit Card or Bank Account). - o Returning users should use the same login from previous semesters. - o New users should follow the prompts to sign up.

+Balance must be paid in full before beginning a new term.
 Still have questions?
 Visit the student portal for answers to some Frequently Asked Questions.